trustpilot/demo-trustbox-nativeapps/Android/README.md

 While the TrustBoxes (our widgets that show TrustScore, stars, reviews etc.) are designed to be used on web sites they can work just as well in a native mobile app.
 Using the [WebView](https://developer.android.com/reference/android/webkit/WebView.html) from the webkit SDK the TrustBox can be used to easily show some Trustpilot data in your app.

 In this demo app a TrustBox Mini Carousel has been implemented.
 Using the [fragment_api.xml](app/src/main/res/layout/fragment_api.xml) to lay out the necessary views and the [TrustBoxFragment.java](app/src/main/java/com/trustpilot/trustboxinnativeapp/TrustBoxFragment.java) to hook it all up.
-The implementation is done in these.

 ### Setting up the TrustBox

 1. Get the code for the TrustBox to implement.
 There are two parts; a `<script>` tag and a `<div>` tag.
-Get these code snippets from our business product under Integrations > TrustBoxes.
+See [how to choose a TrustBox](https://support.trustpilot.com/hc/articles/204123713) in our support center

 2. In the `<script>` tag is a URL to the TrustBox bootstrap code.
 This URL is protocol-relative meaning it doesn't have a defined `http:` or `https:`, it just uses whatever the host web site uses.
 That won't work in a native mobile app, so add `https:` to the URL: **https**://widget.trustpilot.com/bootstrap/v5/tp.widget.bootstrap.min.js